jimgar/transactions-exercise/README.md

 ## If I had more time

-A more structured approach to documenting the EDA would have been nice.
+A more structured approach to documenting the EDA.

 Schemas for each of the tables throughout this workflow.
 I think it's particularly important that account numbers are not allowed to be guessed by e.g. the DuckDB csv parser as numeric - they should always be treated as strings.

-Unit tests via `testthat` for the functions in `R/functions.R` would have been nice, too.
+Unit tests via `testthat` for the functions in `R/functions.R` would have been nice.

+It's great to have a devcontainer available, but it would be better to also have the equivalent non-devcontainer Dockerfile for `rocker/r-ver:4.4` alongside the devcontainer one.
+It's probably a slimmer image, and not everyone uses VS Code as their IDE.

 And of course, better-looking visualisations.